 16. The slanted ceiling

 This bathroom ties together various elements of interest.
 From its dark wood vanity that floats above the floor, and its storage and door stained a rich gold, to its angled vanity mirror and roof.
 The shower is situated in such a way that it appears as if it is a completely different room.
-A great example of how to add a master bathroom in an attic.
+A great example of how to add a primary bathroom in an attic.

 17. Modern and To The Point